mariana19901990/mutation_ms/README.md

 ## Statistical analysis of mutation data

 - File curated_mutations_final.csv contains the mutations that occurred in the MA lines.
 This is the final set of mutations after manual inspection in IGV and Sanger confirmation.
-- File mutationsscripts.R contains R scripts that are needed to process some of the mutation data
+- File mutationscripts.R contains R scripts that are needed to process some of the mutation data

 Folder /data contains .RData files that contain intermediate steps and results of statistical analyses.